 I grew up on the Salem Harbor side of Marblehead, Massachusetts and was always fascinated by Salem often crossing the harbor to explore the city.
 My first job was as a tour guide at The House of the Seven Gables, from which I was fired for “making up stories.”
 My mother always said that was how she knew I’d grow up to be a fiction writer.

 I moved away from the North Shore for college then on to Dublin, New York, Chicago, San Francisco, and Los Angeles before coming back home to stay.

-Brunonia Barry is the New York Times and international best selling author of The Lace Reader and The Map of True Places.
+Brunonia Barry is the New York Times and international best selling author of The Lace Reader, The Map of True Places and The Fifth Petal, which was recently chosen #1 of Strand Magazine's Top 25 Books of 2017.
 Her work has been translated into more than thirty languages.
 She was the first American author to win the International Women’s Fiction Festival’s Baccante Award and was a past recipient of Ragdale Artists’ Colony’s Strnad Fellowship as well as the winner of New England Book Festival’s award for Best Fiction and Amazon’s Best of the Month.
 Her reviews and articles on writing have appeared in The London Times and The Washington Post.
 Brunonia co-chairs the Salem Athenaeum’s Writers’ Committee.
 She lives in Salem with her husband Gary Ward and their dog, Angel.